Port of Brisbane: Facilities

 The port is managed by the Port of Brisbane Pty Ltd (PBPL) under a 99-year lease from the Queensland Government.
 The Port of Brisbane has 29 operating berths including nine deep-water container berths and three deep-water bulk berths as well as 17 bulk and general cargo berths.
 In total the port facilitates more than 2,600 ships each year and transports more than 28 million tonnes of cargo each year.

 Portside Wharf at Hamilton was completed in 2006 and is an international standard facility for cruise liners, offering restaurants, coffee shops, gift shops, and other facilities.
 However, due to the height restrictions of the Gateway Bridge and length restriction of 270 m that far upstream, the larger ocean-going cruise liners must dock further down the river at the more industrial Multi User Terminal at the Port of Brisbane.
 On 2 June 2022, the Brisbane International Cruise Terminal opened on the northern bank of the Brisbane River in the suburb of Pinkenba opposite the port.
 The cruise terminal is located at Luggage Point next to the Luggage Point Sewage Treatment Plant (which has been renamed the Luggage Point Resource Recovery Centre).
 The terminal can accommodate the largest cruise vessels in the world.
 It is operated by the port but will not be part of the suburb of Port of Brisbane.

 The port accommodates a visitors centre and in 2005 a shorebird roost was constructed.
 The bird roost is the largest site built specifically for migratory shorebirds on the east coast of Australia.

 Transport links

 The Port of Brisbane Motorway is a short road linking the Gateway Motorway to the Port of Brisbane.
+Nearly all freight arrives at the port via heavy trucks with just 2% arriving by rail in 2019.